Chris Pratt's First Instagram Since His Split Is All About Family

-It's probably no coincidence that Thor: Ragnarok was the movie Pratt chose to post about.
-As Pratt acknowledged in his Instagram caption, he's a part of the Marvel Cinematic Universe thanks to the Guardians of the Galaxy franchise, so it's only fitting that he would promote other Marvel movies, too.
+It's probably no coincidence that Thor: Ragnarok was the film Pratt chose to post about.
+As Pratt acknowledged in his Instagram caption, he's a part of the Marvel Cinematic Universe thanks to the Guardians of the Galaxy franchise, so it's only fitting that he would promote other Marvel films, too.

 Advertisement